joanvelja/Confidently_Exiting/blogpost.md

 In this section, the results of the different Soft-max reductions applied to the $`\textbf{W}_{j}`$ matrix will be reported.
 The aim is to achieve similar performance with regards to the evaluation metrics while drastically reducing the amount of FLOPs.
 We acknowledge this trade-off: tolerating a slightly higher error rate in exchange for significantly reduced computations.

 We create our experiments by using the available implementation as a baseline and determine the minimum exit layer based on the lowest confidence level found in Graphs 2 and 3.
 We then compare these results with our new functions, either fixed or decaying reduction, as presented in [Section "Early Exiting via the Softmax Approach"](#early-exiting-via-the-softmax-approach).
-We evaluate the models based on their respective performance metrics and the number of floating point operations (FLOPs) generated by one sample.
+We evaluate the models based on their respective performance metrics and the number of floating point operations (FLOPs) generated by one sample during confidence estimation due to its primary role in the forward pass [Bae et al. (2023)](#fast-robust-early-exiting-2023).
 This evaluation is conducted for both the question-answering task (see [Figure 4](#figure-4)) and the summarization task (see [Figure 5](#figure-5)).

 <table align="center" style="width: 100%; border-collapse: collapse; margin: 20px auto;">